A multishift, multipole rational QZ method with aggressive early deflation: Numerical experiments

 \subsection{Problems from applications}

 In this section we test \texttt{libRQZ} on five pencils originating from applications.
 We study the \emph{cavity} and \emph{obstacle flow} pencils generated with IFISS \cite{Elman07,Elman14}.
-The same pencils were studied in our initial paper on the RQZ method \cite{Camps2018}.
+The same pencils were studied in our initial paper on the RQZ method \cite{camps2019rational}.
 Besides these pencils, we have selected two pencils from Matrix market \cite{Boisvert1997} originating from the MHD collection and the \emph{rail} pencil from the Oberwolfach benchmark collection \cite{Oberwolfach}.

+Before being able to run the eigenvalue solvers.
+The pencils need to be reduced to Hessenberg, triangular form.
+At this moment there is no competitive direct method to reduce a pencil to Hessenberg, Hessenberg form, with a prescribed set of poles.
+The lack of such a reduction is an important aspect of future research.
+We do note, however, that the RQZ method accepts a more general input form, and for instance pencils resulting from rational Krylov methods \cite{BeGu15} would no longer need a reduction step.

+Our code uses a basic input format, whereas \texttt{PDHGEQZ} makes use of \texttt{ScaLAPACK}'s data format.
+As a consequence our current implementation can not make direct use of the superior built-in reduction to Hessenberg, triangular form in \texttt{PDHGEQZ}.
+Instead we have to rely on \texttt{DGEQRFP} and \texttt{DGGHD3} of \texttt{LAPACK}.

 The results of the numerical tests are summarized in \Cref{tab:numexp}.
-The table lists the CPU time and maximum of the relative backward errors on $A$ and $B$ for the generalized real Schur form computed with LAPACK \cite{lapack} and \texttt{libRQZ}.
-Again, \texttt{libRQZ} requires less CPU time and has the smaller backward error.
+The table lists the execution time of both the reduction and iterative steps and the maximum of the relative backward errors of $A$ and $B$ for the generalized real Schur form. \texttt{libRQZ} is better in terms of execution time of the iterative part and the backward error.
+We stress, that for both methods, the reduction to Hessenberg, triangular form requires much more computation time than the iterative part.
+Work and research is required to either adapt our code to operate on the \texttt{ScaLAPACK} data format, or to devise a fast reduction to Hessenberg, Hessenberg form.